Max Velocity (Top Speed) in a Short Sprint

 Key Component

 Ralph Mann stated, “The maximum velocity that the athlete can produce is dependent upon how long productive Horizontal forces can be applied.
 As long as the Total Horizontal force created during ground contact is positive, Horizontal Velocity will increase."
+This in my mind, is why utilizing momentum effectively during the earlier stages of the race is so important.

 In my mind, having good front side mechanics that include the rising of the hips and the elevation of the body from the beginning and throughout the run, are key considerations in recognizing productive horizontal and vertical forces.
 An over-emphasis of either front side (knee lift) or rear side mechanics (inappropriate push back into the ground behind the center of mass) come against the productive application of horizontal and vertical forces.